busterswt/busterswt.github.io/_posts/2018-08-14-sapient-qpb.markdown

 Using UNIX-based operating systems on the Apple Lisa is a real treat, and further demonstrates the Lisa's flexibility and the backwards compatibility of modern UNIX-based operating systems.
 The Quad-Port Serial Expansion Board enables the Lisa to act as a communications hub for up to four directly-connected hosts, and users can interact many more using an intermediate device like a Raspberry Pi to route UUCP over the Internet.

 Both operating systems are available on Bitsavers, but the installation process is a bit nuanced.
-The pre-installed operating systems allow users to immediately enjoy peek into the past.
+The pre-installed operating systems allow users to immediately enjoy a peek into the past.
 The pre-POSIX C compiler included with UniPlus+ UNIX even allows ambitious users to develop applications.
+The UniPlus+ Development Guide provides information on included libraries.
 XENIX development tools are not included but can be installed.

 Without the diligence of the software and hardware experts in the Lisa community, both XENIX and UNIX for the Apple Lisa as well as the quad-port serial expansion board would have been lost to time.
 Thank you!